PMU Overlay Config Object

 Loading Overlay Config Object in U-Boot

-To load overlay config object at U-Boot level use below command at U-Boot on target:
+To load the overlay config object at the U-Boot level, use the following command at U-Boot on target:

 zynqmp pmufw <address> <size>

-• address: Provide address for the memory-location from where wants to load the overlay config object.
+• address: Provide the address for the memory-location from where you want to load the overlay config object.

-• size: Provide size of the overlay config object which wants to load.
+• size: Provide the size of the overlay config object you want to load.

-In Starter kit flow, U-Boot dynamically create , use and destroy the overlay config object.
+In the Starter Kit flow, U-Boot dynamically creates, uses, and destroys the overlay config object.
 Example code can be found here.
-When developers create their own customer carrier card and boot flow, they can dynamically generate their config object, or create it statically and put it on target and load it as above.
+When you create your own customer carrier card and boot flow, you can dynamically generate your config object, or create it statically, put it on target, and load it as above.

-U-boot will perform IPI (inter-processor interrupt) call to PMU with run time API to enable the object overlay.
-The SET_CONFIGURATION API is documented in ug1200 and an example call can be found here as well.
+U-Boot performs an inter-processor interrupt (IPI) call to the PMU with a runtime API to enable the object overlay.
+The SET_CONFIGURATION API is documented in the Embedded Energy Management Interface [EEMI API Reference Guide] (UG1200), and an example call can also be found here.